microsoft/microsoft-ui-xaml/dev/ColorPicker/readme.md

 * `LayoutRoot` : [Grid] The root element of the control.
 Changes to the size of the root element will trigger re-calculation of the spectrum.
 * `SizingGrid` : [Grid] The grid representing the actual width/height that the spectrum will be drawn to.
-* `SpectrumRectangle` : [Rectangle] The background rectangle is used to represent the color spectrum gradient.
+* `SpectrumRectangle` : [Rectangle] The background rectangle used to represent the color spectrum gradient.
 This is blended with the overlay rectangle using opacity (see notes below on rendering).
 This rectangle is only visible in Box shape.
-* `SpectrumEllipse` : [Ellipse] The background ellipse use to represent the color spectrum gradient.
+* `SpectrumEllipse` : [Ellipse] The background ellipse used to represent the color spectrum gradient.
 This is blended with the overlay ellipse using opacity (see notes below on rendering).
 This ellipse is only visible in Ring shape.
-* `SpectrumOverlayRectangle` : [Rectangle] The overlay rectangle use to represent the color spectrum gradient.
+* `SpectrumOverlayRectangle` : [Rectangle] The overlay rectangle used to represent the color spectrum gradient.
 This is blended with the background rectangle using opacity (see notes below on rendering).
 This rectangle is only visible in Box shape.
-* `SpectrumOverlayEllipse` : [Ellipse] The overlay ellipse use to represent the color spectrum gradient.
+* `SpectrumOverlayEllipse` : [Ellipse] The overlay ellipse used to represent the color spectrum gradient.
 This is blended with the background ellipse using opacity (see notes below on rendering).
 This ellipse is only visible in Ring shape.
 * `InputTarget` : [FrameworkElement] The control used to track pointer interaction by the user and get X/Y coordinates to change the selected color in the spectrum.
 * `SelectionEllipsePanel` : [Panel] The panel representing the selected color indicator shown on the spectrum.
 * `ColorNameToolTip` : [ToolTip] The tool-tip used to present the selected color's displayed name to the user.